DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/02 Interfaces.md

 When a constructor or interface definition specifies a public field, both a getter and setter will be created of that type in the interface.
 When either a getter or a setter is specified, only that getter or setter is created in the interface.
 Getters and setters of a given name can have the same or different types.
 That means that, in an interface definition, getters and setters of the same type will have the same result as a field definition.
 Fields and properties are identical for both external access and interface satisfaction (assuming the getter and setters have the same type).

+## The Namespace of Interfaces

+It is possible to create an interface in a given scope even if another (non-interface) name already exists in that scope.
+This happens every time a struct is defined, as the struct definition creates the callable constructor itself as well as an interface of the same name.

+Interface values are only referenceable inside of a [[Type Expressions|type expression]], and other values are typically only referencable inside normal expressions.

 ## Interface Definition Syntax

 The syntax for defining an interface is similar to the  [[01 Constructors#Constructor Syntax|constructor definition syntax]], but without any values,  method/property implementations, or private members.